 Students may apply to the Honors Scholar Program as rising sophomores.
-Applications consist of two essay responses and two letters of recommendations from HPU faculty.
-These applications are due by Feb.
-1.
+Applications consist of two essay responses and the names and email address for two HPU faculty who can serve as references.
+For more information, contact Dr. Nathan Hedman by February 1.

 The bundles approximate the multidisciplinary work that occurs in the HNR courses.
 Entering students will have until the end of their third semester to complete the course bundles and the accompanying essays.
 A subcommittee of the Honors Committee will assess the essays and make decisions on the awarding of HNR credit.